 Sleep apnea is the most common sleep disorder, disrupting the lives of millions of Americans every year.
 This disease affects a person’s ability to breathe properly while sleeping.
 It’s caused by an obstructed airway which is often the result of collapsed soft tissue.
 This blockage restricts airflow to the lungs and this causes symptoms such as snoring and fatigue to develop over time.
 While sleep apnea requires immediate treatment, it can go unnoticed for years due to its quiet presence.
 Therefore, it’s important to know what sleep apnea is and how to properly identify it before more serious consequences ensue.
 Explore sleep apnea causes, symptoms, and treatment today!

-Meet Your Sleep Specialist Dr. Chiarina Iregui
+Meet Diplomate with the American Board of Dental Sleep Medicine Dr. Chiarina Iregui

 “The more I learn about sleep, the more I want to learn.
 Sleep is such a vital part of our wellbeing, and so many people are not getting the quality and/or quantity that they need to live a healthy life.
 I have dedicated my practice of dentistry exclusively to treating patients who suffer from sleep apnea and remain the only dentist in Gig Harbor to do so.